hapijs/podium/API.md

 ## `podium.registerEvent(events)`

 Register the specified events and their optional configuration.
 Events must be registered before they can be emitted or subscribed to.
-This is done to detect event name mispelling and invalid event activities.
+This is done to detect event name misspelling and invalid event activities.
 The `events` argument can be:
 - an event **string**.
 - an event options object with the following optional keys (unless noted otherwise):